samuelGodad/Simple-Django-Blog-/README.md

 - Responsive Design: The application is designed to be responsive and user-friendly across different devices and screen sizes.

 ## Installation
 To run the Simple Django Blog locally, follow these steps:
 1. Clone the repository:
 git clone https://github.com/samuelGodad/Simple-Django-Blog-.git
+2. Navigate to the project directory: cd Simple-Django-Blog-
+3. Create a virtual environment: python3 -m venv env
+4. Activate the virtual environment:
+.
+On Windows:
+.\env\Scripts\activate
+.
+On macOS and Linux:
+source env/bin/activate
+5. Install the dependencies:
+pip install -r requirements.txt
+6. Apply the database migrations: python manage.py migrate
+7. Start the development server: python manage.py runserver
+Access the application in your web browser at http://localhost:8000.
+## Contributing
+Contributions to Simple Django Blog are welcome!
+If you find any issues or have any suggestions for improvements, please feel free to open an issue or submit a pull request.
+## License
+This project is licensed under the MIT License.
+See the LICENSE file for more information.